XSCE/xsce/README.rst

 School Server Community Edition (XSCE)
 ======================================

-Welcome to the Git repository of the XSCE project.
+This project has merged into Internet in a Box at https://github.com/iiab/iiab

+This repo is for XSCE release 6.2.
 XSCE is a community-based project developed and supported by volunteers from around the world.
 It provides communication, networking, content, and maintenance to schools and classrooms.
 In everyday usage the school server provides services which extend